socketry/async-limiter/README.md

 The total duration of the above example is 1s.

+### Updating `limit`

+All limiters except `Async::Limiter::Unlimited` have `#limit=`.
+It allows live updating of the `limit`.
+Just set a new value and limiter will do the right thing while it actively runs existing tasks.

+**Decimal values**

+Setting `limit` to decimal values is allowed.
+Examples:

+- Set limit to 0.5 and window to 1.
+- Set limit to 1.5 and window to 2.5.

+Since decimal value for a limit  doesn't make sense (how do you run half a task per second?), decimal limit is internally always converted to a whole number and window is adjusted appriately.
+So half a task per second actually runs as one task in two seconds.

+### Updating `window`

+All window limiters have `#window=`.
+It allows live updating of the `window`.
+Just set a new value and limiter will do the right thing while it actively runs existing tasks.

 ### Maintenance

 This project is maintained actively, but on a slow schedule.
 Due to author's